AcademySoftwareFoundation/tac/process/lifecycle.md

 Projects will schedule their annual review as part of the next TAC meeting following their anniversary of the project’s acceptance.
 Projects should prepare a short presentation that covers the following points, which the TAC will use in its review of the project:

 *   The current activity of the project, including releases, adoption, and committer/contribution growth and diversity.
-*   Assessment of whether the project is fulfilling the requirements for the project to remain at its current stage, or be considered for a different stage
+*   Assessment of whether the project is fulfilling the requirements for the project to remain at its current stage, or be considered for a different stage.
 *   Feedback on its experience as an ASWF project, including benefits from being an ASWF project and areas that the TAC and ASWF staff can better support the project.

 Annual reviews require a majority affirmative vote of the TAC for the project to continue at the current stage or the appropriate number of votes as outlined for each stage in this document to move to the next stage.
 If the TAC deems the project to not be currently meeting the requirements of the current stage, it may vote to move the project to the appropriate stage or Archived stage.
 The project may choose to move outside of the ASWF at any time.